lukes/profiling/README.md

 ##
 ## Preserving artefacts

-Every time the code is profiled the previous files will be overwritten.
+Every time the code is profiled the previous files will be overwritten unless the label's dynamic.
 To keep old files, include the current time in the label so new files are generated with each run:

 ```ruby
 Profile.run("my-label-#{Time.now.to_i}") do